Glass jar of Epsom salt crystals with a wooden scoop and rolled towel beside a warm bath

 Magnesium helps regulate the neuromuscular signals that cause muscles to contract and relax.
 When magnesium levels are adequate, muscles are less likely to cramp or spasm.
 An Epsom salt bath after exercise or a physiotherapy session can help reduce delayed-onset muscle soreness (DOMS) and promote faster recovery.

-Joint stiffness and inflammation
+Joint Stiffness and Inflammation

 Both magnesium and sulphate have anti-inflammatory properties.
 For patients with conditions like osteoarthritis, frozen shoulder, or general joint stiffness, regular Epsom salt baths can help reduce swelling and improve range of motion between physiotherapy appointments.